BozarthPrime/SimpleGallery/README.md

 Options
 ------------------
-* height: The maximum height a gallery can be, if it would be over this it will scroll (default: 500)
+* height: The maximum height a gallery can be, if it would be over this it will scroll (default: '500px')
-* width: The width of the gallery (default: 100)
+* width: The width of the gallery (default: '100%')
-* heightIsPercent: If the height is px or percent (default: false)
-* widthIsPercent: If the width is px or percent (default: true)
 * nextImage: Path to an image for the next image button (default: text reading 'Next')
 * prevImage: Path to an image for the previous image button (default: text reading 'Prev.')
 * closeImage: Path to an image for the close button (default: capital 'X' in consolas font)